theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > to discharge the powers and duties of his   office , the Vice    President shall
 # P  NSg/V     D   NPrSg  V/C NPl    P  ISg/D NSg    .
 D   NSg/J/P NSg/V     VX
 > immediately assume the powers and duties of the office as    Acting  President .
-# J/R         V      D   NPrSg  V/C NPl    P  D   NSg    NSg/R NSg/V/J NSg/V     .
+# R           V      D   NPrSg  V/C NPl    P  D   NSg    NSg/R NSg/V/J NSg/V     .
 >
 #
 > Thereafter , when    the President transmits to the President pro     tempore of the